-For our example, we want to reply with different SMS depending on the language of the incoming message.
+Let's say we would like to reply with a different SMS content, depending on the language of the incoming message to us.

 Language detection accuracy

-The model that is used in the language service is tested on a dataset containing ~64000 tweets.
-For this dataset, the percentage of correctly classified languages for the tweets is 89%.
-However, this does not mean that this is the actual accuracy of the model since we do not know what data the customers will send.
+The model that is used in the language service is tested on a dataset containing 64000 Tweets.
+For this dataset, the percentage of correctly classified languages for the Tweets is 89%.
+However, this does not mean that this is the actual accuracy of the model since we do not know what data an end-user of yours might send.